xavierchia/xavierchia.github.io/_posts/2020-07-21-basic-variables.md

 should the pauses between sets are?
 Which exercises lead to the biggest muscle gains?

-These are the questions everyone interested in bodybuilding is confronted with.
+These are the questions everyone interested in building muscles is confronted with.
 Unfortunately, if you spend a few minutes on the internet you can easily find someone who supports any possible position.
 Someone will argue that 5 times 10 repetitions is the only way to make